high-dimensional/3d_very_deep_vae/README.md

 ## The more important hyperparameters:

-- hyper_params['nifti_flair_dir']
+- nifti_flair_dir

 All the Biobank niftis are loose in this folder.
-We have affine-aligned them to a template and skull stripped them, using SPM.
+Specify either as the string hyper_params['nifti_flair_dir'] or as a string input argument (--nifti_flair_dir).
+We have affine-aligned them to a template and skull-stripped them using SPM.

-- 'batch_size'
+- batch_size

 At 128 cubed we train with a batch size of 2 or 3 on Cambridge 1, and a batch size of 1 on our V100 DGX1s.
 Much higher batch sizes are possible at lower resolutions!